chipzx92/DataEngineeringI320/docs/presentations/semester_project/index.md

 project.
 The requirements document and the project report template are also linked to in the syllabus.

 Examine the Project Report Template; as you complete steps below you will complete/customize your report to reflect the project work you have done.
-You will add pictures (screenshots and exported vizualizations) and short descriptive paragraphs.
+You will add pictures (screenshots and exported visualizations) and short descriptive paragraphs.
 The report should be written as a documentation of your work, with the final part presenting results that meet the analysis requirements presented in the `REQUIREMENTS.md` file in the project links above.

 Each person on a team will be linked to a project directory for their project that will be available on their Jupyter notebook.
 The project directory will have the following structure: